-Hong Kong’s pulsating, beating Central business district, where old and new meet and intertwine, and East and West truly live side by side.
+Hong Kong’s swank Central business district, where old and new meet and intertwine, and East and West truly live side by side.

 Central is the power-hungry, commerce-loving, beating heart of Hong Kong’s finance district, with an iconic skyline, super skyscrapers, and Victoria Peak.
 This is where all of the biggest banks and international companies call home, as well as multiple Michelin-starred restaurants, huge shopping malls, and awesome rooftop bars with views of the city below.